Efficiency, productivity, safety and more

 Also commonly referred to as the inventory categorisation method, ABC analysis provides a hierarchy of your most to least valuable items (in terms of monetary value).

-Analyse / improve picking methods
+Analyse and improve picking methods

 Order picking and stock retrieval is a surprisingly complex topic (you can read a dedicated article about this here).